Model-robust standardization in stepped wedge cluster randomized trials: Discussion

-Our effort in developing model-robust standardization for SW-CRTs is connected to but different from prior work on causal inference for SW-CRTs.
-Specifically, \citet{chen2024model} defined a class of weighted average treatment effect estimands under informative cluster size.
-Our estimands should be viewed as the super-population counterparts of those in \citet{chen2024model}; also see \citet{kahan2024demystifying} for a side-by-side comparison between estimands under these two frameworks in parallel-arm CRTs.
-They have also pioneered the discussion on model-assisted estimation of potential outcomes estimands via linear analysis of covariance models under the working independence assumption.
-To connect to this prior work, we prove an interesting result in Web Appendix \ref{chen_eq_proof} that each model-assisted estimator proposed by \citet{chen2024model} is a special case of our proposed model-robust standardization estimator.
+Our effort in developing a model-robust standardization strategy is connected to but different from prior work on causal inference for SW-CRTs. \citet{chen2024model} defined a class of weighted average treatment effect estimands under informative cluster size.
+Our estimands should be viewed as the super-population counterparts of those in \citet{chen2024model}.
+They have also pioneered the discussion on model-assisted estimation of potential outcomes estimands via linear analysis of covariance models.
+To connect to this prior work, we prove an interesting result in Web Appendix G that each model-assisted estimator proposed by \citet{chen2024model} is a special case of our proposed model-robust standardization estimator.
 In comparison, however, the advantage of using model-robust standardization is that one does not need to restrict to linear regression and the working independence assumption.
-Second, under a super-population framework, \citet{wang2024achieve} defined four interpretable potential outcomes estimands for SW-CRTs by allowing the treatment effect to potentially vary by exposure time and/or calendar time.
-However, they only focused on the cluster-average treatment effect defined based on an underlying cohort within each cluster (akin to the cluster-average estimand in our closed-cohort setting).
+Second, \citet{wang2024achieve} defined four interpretable potential outcomes estimands for SW-CRTs by allowing the treatment effect to potentially vary by exposure time and/or calendar time.
+However, they only focused on the cluster-average treatment effect defined based on an underlying cohort within each cluster.
 Our estimands are different in a sense that we went beyond the cluster-average definition and addressed an entire class of weighted average treatment effect estimands.
-However, we focused at most on the period-specific treatment structure, and did not address treatment effect estimands that can vary by exposure time.\citep{kenny2022analysis,maleyeff2022assessing} For estimation and inference, \citet{wang2024achieve} also proved a set of central limit theorems to show that one can use a specially designed g-computation formula to consistently estimate potential outcomes estimands under LMM and GEE (with some constraints on mean and correlation model specification).
-Our model-robust standardization approach bears a similar spirit to their g-computation approach, with the key difference that we do not require stringent working model specifications to achieve consistency.
-In fact, although we did not address exposure time treatment effect heterogeneity (which will be pursued in future work), the model-robust standardization procedure opens up the possibility to use the existing models for SW-CRTs in a principled way for inferring potential outcomes estimands, when the true treatment effect at most varies by calendar time.
-For assisting practice, the model-robust standardization procedure has been implemented in the \texttt{MRStdCRT} R package, with example syntax provided in Web Appendix Section \ref{pack_ex}.
+However, we focused at most on the period-specific treatment structure, and did not address additional treatment effect estimands that can vary by exposure time or duration of treatment \citep{kenny2022analysis,maleyeff2022assessing}. \citet{wang2024achieve} also proved a set of central limit theorems to show that one can use a specially designed g-computation formula to consistently estimate potential outcomes estimands under LMM and GEE (with some constraints on mean and correlation model specification).
+Our model-robust standardization approach bears a similar spirit, but we do not require stringent working model specifications to achieve consistency.